MobiComNEMO/MobiCom-Paper-382-NEMO/dataset/video/README.md

 From each category, we select three videos among the top ten most viewed content that supports 4K at 30fps and is at least 5 minutes long.

-For diversity, we select all three videos from distinct creators
+For diversity, we select all three videos from distinct creators.

 The below table shows the detail specifications of each video.